SamuelsonEV/SamuelsonEV/README.md

 ### Hi there 👋

 <p align="left">
-My name is Samuelson, but call me Sam !<br> I`m a passionate developer from Brazil that like to share knowledge and solve problems. <br> Wanna hire me !???
-My contact info is just below   <br>
+My name is Samuelson, but call me Sam !<br> I`m a passionate developer from Brazil that like to share knowledge and solve problems. <br> Wanna support me ???
+Send me some coffe :coffee:; Wanna hire me !???
+Everything is right below :wink:  <br>
 </p>

   ---